pmiodrag/hotel-reservation-server/README.md

 Service Project:

-- It should be based on a completly RESTfull API *(NO User Interface needed)*
+- It should be based on a completely RESTfull API *(NO User Interface needed)*
 - Allow to get/insert/update/delete hotels
 - Allow to get/insert/update/delete hotel reservations
 - Allow to check if the hotel has available rooms by specifying the room type and hotel stars